+fbackup files pp=/dir/

-fbackup files pp=\/dir/\ • match all files under a directory.
+match all files under a directory.

 The g=group and m=member options refer to the group number and member number assigned to each user of a QNX system.
 When you login with your name, your group and member numbers are read from the system password file.
 Thereafter, any files that you create contain your numbers.
 By specifying these options, SAVE will save only files created by a particular user.
 For example, if user george is assigned group number 2, member number 5, you could save only george's files by specifying "g=2 m=5".
-You can save files created by user 5 of any group by specifying "m=5" (although this would seem to be of limited usefulness).
+You can save files created by any member of group 2 by specifying just "g=2", or you can save files created by user 5 of any group by specifying "m=5" (although this would seem to be of limited usefulness).
 If neither of these options is specified, the group and member numbers are not considered when files are being saved.